BlackBinary/pyramid/README.md

 # CPTB
-CPTB is a trading bot for Coinbase Pro
+Candle Pro is an automated trading bot
 ## Requirements
 CPTB requires the following dependencies to be installed:
 * Node.js > V12.X